Daylily-Informatics/daylily/README.md

    [MQC](docs/images/assets/MQC_example.html)

 ### Performance Tuning
   > A significant amount of time was spent exploring tools, finding which environments they operated best within, and so on.
-I plan to use the [daylily blog]([)](https://daylily-informatics.github.io/) to discuss some of the neat insigts I was granted during this process.
+I plan to use the [daylily blog](https://daylily-informatics.github.io/) to discuss some of the neat insigts I was granted during this process.

 ## [Daylily Design Principles](docs/ops/design_principles.md)
   > Daylily was built while drawing on over 20 years of experience in clinical genomics and informatics.
-[These](docs/ops/design_principles.md) principles front and center while building this framework.
+[These](docs/ops/design_principles.md) principles were kept front and center while building this framework.

 ## Some Bioinformatics Bits, Brass Tacks